aeternity/aeternity/docs/build-windows.md

 ```

 NOTE: Disk drives are mounted in the root folder (i.e. `C:` is `/c`)

+Note: For a release package build you can use `.circleci\windows\build.bat` which will build and produce ready-to-install packages

 Refer to `docs/build.md` for more information on how to build.